1946 Great Britain Lions tour: Third test

 England came into the game making two changes from the previous test.
 Prop Frank Whitcombe was replaced by George Curran and Eric Batten was recalled to the wing.
 Australia made five changes with Trevor Eather, Noel White and Clem Kennedy being called up into the backs while Jim Armstrong and Noel Mulligan came into the forwards.

 With the Ashes already decided the game at Sydney Cricket Ground on 20 July was about pride for both teams and the match was hotly contested from the start.
 Almost a quarter of the game had gone before either side scored and it was Australia who took the lead as Joe Jorgenson kicked a penalty.
 England equalised with a Gus Risman field goal before another Jorgenson penalty restores Australia's lead.
 Australia then scored the game's first try; George Watt collecting a wayward England kick and passing to Clem Kennedy who scored the try.
 At half-time Australia led 7–2 but that was to be short-lived as the second half started with England scoring eight points in the first four minutes of the half.
 First was a Risman penalty, then tries from Arthur Bassett and Curran to put England 12–8 ahead.
-Australis mounted pressure on the English line but lost momentum when Arthur Clues was sent-off for attempting a dangerous swinging arm tackle on Risman.
+Australia mounted pressure on the English line but lost momentum when Arthur Clues was sent-off for attempting a dangerous swinging arm tackle on Risman.
 Clues actually missed Risman but the attempt was so blatant that the referee had to send Clues off.
 England made use of the one-man advantage and scored two further converted tries, the first by Ike Owens and the second, right at the end of the game, by Bassett to win 20–7.